christianpaolorichter/PICCS/README.md

 dr = 0.01; %[µm] (Radial step size/bin width for calculating Ccum) verbose = 1; %Boolean flag (1 or 0) to display the fitted Ccum

+% Define the vector of radial distances (r) at which the CCF will be calculated. rCorr = dr:dr:corrLimit;

 % --- Simulation Loop ---
 % Loop runs 'numCell' times, generating independent localization data sets. for idxCell = numCell:-1:1